-Sessions: 60-75 minutes
+Sessions: 60-90 minutes

 Do you wish you could talk to other couples who are living with ADHD?

 Do you wish you could talk to experts in adapting to a marriage that includes ADHD?

-Common complaints from non-ADHD partners are: feeling ignored, stressed out and frustrated.
+Common complaints from non-ADHD partners are: feeling ignored, stressed out, and frustrated.

 The partner with ADHD often feels: overwhelmed, subordinate to their partner, and afraid to fail (again).